ta440/ta440.github.io/_pages/about.md

   - /about.html
 ---

-## My name is Timothy (Charles) Andrews, a postdoctoral researcher at the University of Michigan.
+## My name is Timothy (Charles) Andrews, a postdoctoral research fellow at the University of Michigan.
 I grew up and studied my undergraduate in New Zealand, completed a PhD in the United Kingdom, and am currently researching in the United States.
 I sometimes get confused about what timezone I am in!

 ## Education: